coderefinery/coderefinery.org/content/lessons/_index.md

 with very small amounts of computation) should know.

 - [Introduction to version control](https://coderefinery.github.io/git-intro/) (day 1-2):
+  **Why we want to track versions and how to go back in time to a working version.**
   This lesson brings you from zero to using Git and GitHub for own projects.

 - [Collaborative distributed version control](https://coderefinery.github.io/git-collaborative/) (day 3):